-That's what puzzles me; any form of transportation in many US cities sucks.
-But it doesn't have to be that way.
-Phoenix metropolitan area has 5m people, similar to Berlin, Germany.
-But Berlin managed to get more people traveling without a car due to diversifying choices for living.
-In Phoenix, they are mostly limited to single-family homes, expensive condos, or apartments in the middle of nowhere.
-One can get these in Berlin too, but in addition, plenty of mixed developments make space for restaurants and shops within walking distance from homes and contribute to a denser population that aids in making decent public transportation more accessible.
-As a result, ridership in Berlin public transport in 2019 was 1,620,000,000, while Phoenix carried only around 65,000,000 that year.
-Thanks to making so many people use an alternative to driving, Berlin can use spaces for greenery instead of parking lots, and it has more than 2,500 public parks and gardens; Phoenix has 185.
-Fair, some of the parks in Phoenix are substantial, but having more frequent parks means that they are easy to reach by more people, as opposed to having a few to which most have to drive.
-And while more people in Phoenix have private gardens than in Berlin, public parks are often bigger and better equipped, and one doesn't have to take care of them – the city will do.
-Yes, it takes money through taxes, but so does maintaining the services, streets, sewage, water pipes... to each of the single-family homes – which costs a lot when you have a sprawling city like Phoenix.
-Having abundant parks over asphalt seas with concrete islands edged by speeding traffic positively impacts not just getting around but the overall stay in a city.
+They both have metropolitan areas of around 5m people, but Berlin has a more diverse urban setting, which improves the mobility.
+Phoenix is mostly limited to single-family homes, expensive condos, apartments in the middle of nowhere, and dedicated shopping areas surrounded with massive parking lots, making them further away.
+One can get these in Berlin too, but in addition, plenty of mixed developments make space for restaurants and shops within walking distance from homes.
+Berlin also has a higher population density, which aids in making decent public transportation more accessible.
+As a result, ridership in Berlin public transport in 2019 was 1,620,000,000 (2), while Phoenix carried only around 65,000,000 that year (3).
+Thanks to making so many people use an alternative to driving, Berlin can use spaces for greenery instead of parking lots, and it has more than 2,500 public parks and gardens (4); Phoenix has under 200 (5).
+And while some of the parks in Phoenix are substantial, having more frequent parks means that they are easy to reach by more people, as opposed to having a few to which most have to drive.
+Yes, more people in Phoenix have private gardens than in Berlin, but I'd argue that public parks are often bigger and better equipped, and one doesn't have to take care of them – the city will do.
+It takes money through taxes, but so does maintaining the streets, water pipes, sewage, electricity... to each of the single-family homes – which costs a lot when you have a sprawling city like Phoenix.
+Having abundant parks over asphalt seas with concrete islands edged by heavy traffic positively impacts not just getting around but the overall stay in a city.

 While in restaurants, I love that one gets free water in the US.
 It's also not given, and I wish it would be a standard in every country.
 But what's up with the ice?
 Every soft drink comes with so much of it that there's hardly any space for the actual beverage.
 Then you take two sips, and it's gone.
 As for water, some tap I had here tasted short of a standard.
 Clearly, I wasn't the only person who noticed it, but instead of calling the city to fix it, they saw an opportunity to cash on it.

 It is the other edge of the business world here.
 Anyone with an enterprising mindset can try to sell anything, and the chances are that they'd find someone willing to pay for it.
-Seeing its extent is incredible until it is with the context of these ads attacking fears and insecurities.
-In money we trust, ask your doctor first.
+Seeing its extent is incredible until it is in the context of these ads monetizing fears and insecurities.
+In cash we trust, ask your doctor first.

 I think decent available drinking water should be a right, not a privilege.
-Anyway, since I'm on about rights and monetizing people's emotions, let's move on to another thing that is not normal in other countries with a high Human Development Index: guns everywhere.
+Anyway, since I'm on about rights and monetizing people's emotions, let's cover another thing that is not normal in other countries with a high Human Development Index: guns everywhere.

-Hunting and sport go out of the equation, as they seem to work fine in countries that don't have gun ownership in the constitution.
 I see that guns can be a source of entertainment, like cars.
-But guns and cars are also steady leading causes of death of US children and adolescents, as the US Centers for Disease Control and Prevention shows.
-While transport-related deaths are common elsewhere, those US gun numbers are off the charts.
+But guns and cars are also steady leading causes of death of American children and adolescents, according to the US Centers for Disease Control and Prevention (6).
+While transport-related deaths are common elsewhere, the US gun numbers are off the charts.
 Cars can take people around, but handguns?
 Some in the US see them as necessary to defend themselves.
-I never felt the US being significantly more evil than the rest of the world that manages without guns, but those who argue for arming citizens might know better.
+I never felt the US was significantly eviler than the rest of the world that manages without guns, but those who argue for arming citizens might know better.

 The US might be freer in some respects but not so much in others.
 I cannot walk with a firearm in Scotland, but I am free to hike or cycle through Scottish national parks without paying entry fees or worrying about crossing private property.
 A driving license is expensive in Germany, but you are free to go over 100 mph on some roads once you have one.
 One's also free not to have a car and still manage to participate in society.
 England has high taxes, but when I ended up in a hospital in London, I was free to walk away without paying a dime.
 Denmark isn't giving free plastic bags to shoppers, but they provide free education to their people.
 This could go on.
 There isn't a monopoly on freedom.